-The chart below represents a 4% reduction in traffic crashes over the two-year period.
+The chart below represents a 24% reduction in total traffic crashes over the two-year period.
 The decrease is attributed to proactive traffic enforcement, public education efforts, and increased improvements in roadway safety measures.
-This decline demonstrates progress toward creating safer roadways for all citizens.
+This decline demonstrates progress

 The table below provides a breakdown of total traffic collisions by type for 2023 and 2024, along with the percentage change in each category.